Statistical screening workspace

 - Adjusted onto one common map so different election years can be compared.
 Think of redrawing several old neighborhood maps onto the same modern street map.
 Some row values are estimates allocated by population, not exact original ward records.

-- A result row taken from a Wisconsin Elections Commission election-specific report without converting it onto the shared historical map.
+- A result row taken from an election-specific official report without converting it onto a shared historical map.
 This is closer to the original reporting format for that election.

 - Reporting unit